fullstackopen-2019/fullstackopen-2019.github.io/src/content/7/en/part7d.md

-Even though E2E for web applications has been technologically possible for more than ten years it has been woefully difficult, especially when it comes to applications created using the Single Page App(SPA) -principle.
+Even though E2E for web applications has been technologically possible for more than ten years, it has been woefully difficult, especially when it comes to applications created using the Single Page App(SPA) principle.
 SPA-tests have often been unreliable, or some might say [flaky](https://hackernoon.com/flaky-tests-a-war-that-never-ends-9aa32fdef359): sometimes particular tests pass and sometimes they don't, even though the code remains unchanged.